LETTERS ABOUT LITERATURE RESOURCES

 WRITE - Type your entry in letter format.
 All submitted letters must be typed.

 SUBMIT - Upload your letter to the online submission platform.
 Be sure to read the submission steps (student or teacher) and official rules set by the Texas Center for the Book at the Texas State Library and Archives Commission.
-A permission form is required for all student participants who will be younger than 13 years of age on November 4, 2020.
-Plan to make sure entries are submitted by December 17, 2020, 5:00 p.m.
-(CST).
+A permission form (available on the resources page) is required for all student participants who will be younger than 13 years of age on November 4, 2021.
+Plan to make sure entries are submitted by December 17, 2021, 5:00 p.m.
+(Central).

 Need some tips to get started?
 Not sure how to write a personal letter?
 Click the Letters About Literature page to read winning letters from past contests and to access the Letters About Literature Teaching Guide (PDF).